 Can I Change Earrings After 1 Week?

 Congratulations on your new ear piercing!
-Whether it's your first or your fifteenth, getting a new piercing is always exciting.
-But before you start swapping out your jewelry, it's important to understand the healing process and proper aftercare to avoid complications.
+Whether it’s your first or your fifteenth, getting a new piercing is always exciting.
+But before you start dreaming about all the beautiful earrings you’ll wear, it’s important to understand the healing process and proper aftercare to avoid complications.
 So, can you change your earrings after just one week?
-Let's find out.
+Let’s dive into everything you need to know about caring for your new piercing.

 How Long Does it Take for Ear Piercings to Heal?